NovySan/unl-digifab/exercises/ex1.md

 # Description

-- Use the 2D drawing commands in Rhinoceros (lines, curves, etc.), design a stencil that fits on a 3x5" business card.
+Use the 2D drawing commands in Rhinoceros (lines, curves, etc.), design a stencil that fits on a 3x5" business card.
+We will cut these out using the laser cutter next week, and you can use them as actual stencils to label your _stuff_.

+# Requirements
-- Include your name and develop a personal logo or graphics.
+- Inclue your name and some text.
+- Develop a personal logo or some graphics.
-- When the laser cutter is set up, we will cut these designs out, and you can use them as actual stencils to label your _stuff_.
+- Include an outline (approximately 3 x 5")
+- Use **red** lines for anywhere you want the laser to cut.
+- Use **blue** lines for anywhere you want it to etch.

 # Submission